CarlosPereira85/Blog/README.md

 - Make sure you have PHP and MySQL installed and configured.
 - Ensure that the `PDOConnection.inc.php` file is set up with your database details.

-If you need help or encounter any issues, please check the documentation or contact support.
+If you need help or encounter any issues, please check the documentation Happy blogging!

-Happy blogging!